torvalds/linux/Documentation/teaching/lectures/interrupts.rst

       * change stack with the one associated with new privilege
       * save old stack information on the new stack

+   * save EFLAGS, CS, EIP on stack
    * save error code on stack in case of an abort
-   * save EFLAGS, CS, EIP on stack
    * execute interrupt handler

 Returning from an interrupt
 ---------------------------

 IRET is used to from an interrupt handler.
-IRET is similar with RET except that IRET increments EIP by extra four bytes (because of the flags on stack) and moves the saved flags into EFLAGS register.
+IRET is similar with RET except that IRET increments ESP by extra four bytes (because of the flags on stack) and moves the saved flags into EFLAGS register.

 .. slide:: Returning from an interrupt